HillaryDanan/abstraction-intelligence/README.md

 Embeddedness → Persistent self → Familiar/unfamiliar distinction → Novelty detection → Pressure to expand primitives → Strong interaction
 ```

-Non-embedded systems can *process* the concept of novelty but cannot *detect* it—there’s no accumulated self to whom something could be unfamiliar.

 **Five components of embeddedness:**

 - Action-consequence contingency